khuongduy354/appimanager/readme.md

 - I really need mentoring on: app features, Rust best practices, implementations, or structures of the app.
 I'd be very appreciate if anyone could give any sort of guidances.
 - Feels free to raise issues and suggest features.
-- Don't forget to leave a star(path here) if it's helpful!
+- Don't forget to leave a star!